- What Does a Sleep Monitor Do?

 If you’re reading this and you represent one of these brands, I’d be more than happy to wear your device for a few weeks and report back here — just give me a buzz.

-Fitbit’s flagship model is the Versa 2, and it has implemented sleep tracking via a combination of an optical heart rate tracker and a MEMS three-axis accelerometer.
+Fitbit’s flagship model is the Sense, and it has implemented sleep tracking via a combination of an optical heart rate tracker, a MEMS three-axis accelerometer, and a skin conductance sensor.

 If the software algorithm in the Fitbit can’t even tell the difference between a real pulse and light reflected by a countertop, I have no trust in its ability to distinguish between the various stages of sleep.